 A day of spectacular scenery on the Ring of Kerry

 Today we’ll do a deep dive into the famous West, a region that encapsulates some of the best and most dramatic aspects of the Irish landscape.
-Unforgettable Moment: Traveling in the opposite direction of the heavily traveled tourist course, we’ll set upon the renowned Ring of Kerry, a route dotted by idyllic coves, fishing villages, rugged headlands, and craggy valleys.
+Unforgettable Moment: We’ll set upon the renowned Ring of Kerry, a route dotted by idyllic coves, fishing villages, rugged headlands, and craggy valleys.
 Our drive will take us through one of the most scenic parts of the country, and a few highlights include Molls Gap, Kenmare, and the Caha Pass.
 We’ll have lunch along the way, then make our way back to Killarney, where you’ll have the remainder of the afternoon to explore.
 Killarney town abounds with shops and pubs and there is also a cathedral and Franciscan friary.
 Shuttle service from the hotel puts it all within your reach.
 Dinner will be on your own.

 Breathtaking beauty on the Dingle Peninsula